leeyeetonn/chrome_miner/README.md

 To develop more analysis method, add methods to `class IssueReport`.
 This class can be used to separate different categories (i.e. BUG, RFE, etc.)
 OR to separate `is_unittested = True` from `is_unittested = False`, etc.

-### TODO
-2. docker for reproducibility (probably unneeded, but a nice touch if we have time)
-3. current stats are for selected bug fixing commits;